Solsticely/beanbag/format.md

 * `timestamp` - Will be substituted with the unix timestamp.
 This is a special function!
 * `datetime` - Will return a user-friendly time/date.
 This is a special function!
-* `dbg` - Logs all of its arguments to the root console.
+* `echo` - Logs all of its arguments to the root console.
 This is a special function!

 ### Manipulation